 A tummy tuck procedure is usually performed under general anesthesia, either in a hospital or an outpatient setting.
-However, not all patients are alike.
+However, not all patients have the same concerns.
 Depending on your body, there are three different variations of a tummy tuck that require more or less extensive procedures with varying results and recovery.
 Below is a general idea of the standard procedural options:

 - Standard abdominoplasty tightens all of the abdominal wall skin and muscle extending from the bottom of the chest to the top of the bikini line.
 An incision is made from hip bone to hip bone below the bikini line, then the excess skin is removed and muscles are tightened.